 - used any other social accountability tools to advance good governance

-To monitor denominations integrating advocacy into CCT, TF or partners should encourage denominations or networks to keep a log of advocacy strateigies and actions taken, as well as their subsequent response.
+To monitor denominations and networks integrating advocacy into CCT, Tearfund or partners should encourage denominations or networks to keep a log of advocacy strategies and actions taken, as well as their subsequent response.

 This is best done alongside a wider advocacy plan which includes mapping key stakeholders (national strategic coalitions, networks and allies) and national policies relevant to the identified issue and its implementation to local level (resources, government plans, identified resources, etc).

-Country teams should monitor all their engagement with church denominations within a “Stakeholders mapping” spreadsheet.
+Country teams should monitor all their engagement with church denominations and networks within a “Stakeholders mapping” spreadsheet.
 This mapping should reflect and track the engagement and relationships Tearfund has with church denominations and church networks that are being strategically targeted.
 In the narrative for this indicator, please either attach this mapping sheet, or state the names and countries of the denominations and networks integrating CCT advocacy detailing the specific forms of active advocacy used.

-Cluster and regional level relationships will be monitored separately, between the CCT, TNE and Advocacy cluster advisers and Advocacy country office advisors where relevant.
+Regional level relationships will be monitored separately, between the CCT, TNE and Advocacy cluster advisors and Advocacy country office advisors where relevant.

-Where Tearfund has had a catalytic role, church denominations or other allies should be encouraged to take this approach to help them effectively support facilitators.
+Where Tearfund has had a catalytic role, church denominations, networks or other allies should be encouraged to take this approach to help them effectively support facilitators.

 CCT coordinators at country level should monitor church denominations whose capacity on CCT Advocacy and social accountability is being built; monitor the progress at all levels regularly and keep progress updated.

-The Social Accountability adviser, Advocacy cluster advisers or/and Advocacy country office advisors should provide support on advocacy mapping and tracking the denomination/network advocacy activities and validate the data.
+The Social Accountability Advisor, Advocacy cluster advisors or/and Advocacy country office advisors should provide support on advocacy mapping and tracking the denomination/network advocacy activities and validate the data.

-TNE and CCT advisers should provide support in the mapping of church denominations, prioritizing, support and advice for strategic relationship building and monitoring the progress.
+TNE and CCT advisors should provide support in the mapping of church denominations, prioritising, support and advice for strategic relationship building and monitoring the progress.